 Does the Institute require me to do anything other than write for the duration of the nine-month workshop?

 No. Most people have very busy lives, and it is not our intention to disrupt or undermine peoples’ professional responsibilities.
 This is why we try to schedule our workshops at a time least likely to conflict with normal work hours.
 But the Institute is a demanding commitment and assumes that, for the duration of nine months, writing will occupy a significant portion of a student’s time and energy.

 Whether your primary focus will be writing fiction or creative nonfiction, each editor is totally capable to teach in both areas as each edits and publishes both.
 All editors this coming year are themselves published authors.

 I am interested in writing a memoir.
 Will the Institute help me?

-Regardless of your area of interest, the Institute is strongly committed to bring to you as many genres and venues as possible.
-Your expertise may be in politics or in fashion or in engineering and you may not be interested in, say, book reviewing.
-But book reviewing is a staple in nonfiction publishing and frequently the easiest way for a writer to break into print.
-Similarly, travel writing may be the furthest thing from your mind if you are interested in legal matters.
-But as a student in the nonfiction program you are training to be a well-rounded essayist and creative nonfiction writer.
-Our mission is to introduce you to as many genres as we can.
+Regardless of your area of interest, the Institute is strongly committed to expose you to as many genres as possible.
+Your expertise may be in politics or in fashion or in engineering and you may not be interested in, say, the personal essay, but we believe that a writer should at least hear an editor discuss someone else’s writing that does not necessarily reflect another writer’s field of interest.
+Travel writing may be the furthest thing from your mind if you are interested in fiction.
+But hearing an editor discuss a travel piece may turn out to be vital to a well-rounded fiction writer.

 I have written a book.
 How do I workshop my book?